Quick Details

 - A signed assumption of risk and acknowledgement of risks form is required for all participants.

 Our Guides – We are very proud of our guide team, and you’ll understand why after just one trip with us!
 All of our guides hold ACA Level 2 certification, which includes extensive training in water rescues, group management, and more.
-They also maintain current Wilderness First Responder (WFR) certifications and participate in a comprehensive three-week training course each season to enhance their skills.
+They also maintain current Wilderness First Responder (WFR) certifications and participate in a comprehensive two-week training course each season to enhance their skills.
 For guides operating in Aialik Bay, additional specialized training and a rigorous assessment are required to ensure they are fully prepared for this unique environment.